JamieMason/shrinkpack/README.md

 └── package.json
 ```

-An up to date `npm-shrinkwrap.json` has also been created, which references via the `resolved` property, the checked-in packages in the `node_shrinkwrap` directory.
+`npm-shrinkwrap.json` has also been updated so that each `resolved` property points to the checked-in packages in the `node_shrinkwrap` directory.

 ```json
 {